 Use the Transfer Evaluation Tool to get an idea of how the credits you earned at another college or university may transfer to SPC.
 We would be happy to answer specific questions you have about your courses or this tool.
 You may contact us at firstname.lastname@example.org.

-Once you have completed all of your admissions checklist items, your transfer credits will be posted as soon as possible.
-After the evaluation is complete, please check MySPC to see if your transfer credits have been posted as expected.
+All grades for college-level courses (including Fs) will be considered for calculation of grade point average.
+After your transcript evaluation is complete, please check MySPC to see if your transfer credits have been posted as expected.

 - Your official SPC transcript will reflect three items: